Available for mandates

 EU AI Act · FINMA · ISO 42001 · NIST AI RMF

-EU AI Act high-risk system rules take effect August 2026 — the first significant enforcement cycle.
-FINMA model risk guidance governs the Swiss financial sector.
-I map agentic AI deployments against these frameworks and identify the governance gaps none of them yet prescribe at the execution layer.
+EU AI Act deployer obligations take effect August 2026.
+FINMA model risk guidance applies to Swiss financial institutions now.
+I map agentic AI deployments against these frameworks and identify what they require at the operational level, in the architecture itself.